 Step 7: The Review Period

-Liquor & Gaming NSW will review your application.
-They may ask for more information or clarification.
-They will also consider any feedback from the police or the public.
-This process can take several weeks or even months.
-During this time, Yyou cannot serve alcohol until you receive your final approval and licence number.
+This process may take several weeks or even months.
+During this period, you cannot serve alcohol until you receive final approval and your licence number.

 Outdoor Dining and Boundary Changes